antimatter96/otter/README.md

 ``HMSET shortUrl url longUrl pwd passwordHash``
 - If password is not opted for then a `"no"` is saved instead of `"passwordHash"`

-## V3 ( upcoming )
+## V3

-The longUrl will encrypted using symetric-key methods with the password as the key .
+- The longUrl is encrypted using symetric-key ("AES-192-CTR") with the password as the key .
 If the password matches the one in redis then the longUrl will be decrypted using it .This ensures that longUrl are not visible even to db admins.
+- CSRF is implemented
+- Basic limiting on number of password attempts is introduced
+- Improved error handling and error codes

+ ** Need to Add nonce to AES **

+## Upcoming

+~~Passing password in URL will be removed, Password would have to be entered in seperate page~~ Done

 Other features to be added :
 - Protection : Based on OWASP guidelines